adieCodes/nc-news-be/README.md

 ## Acknowledgments

 Everyone at [Northcoders](https://northcoders.com/) for their outstanding curriculum and support.
-They pushed me and give me the knowledge and confidence to build a career in Software Development.
+They gave me the knowledge and confidence to build a career in Software Development.